 An Eternal Miracle

-You can still see, feel and experience the miracles given to Muhammad to this day because it is in every, Mosque, Muslim houses and can be downloaded on any smartphone in the world.
+You can still see, feel and experience the miracles given to Muhammad to this day.
+It is in every, mosque, Muslim houses and can be downloaded on any smartphone in the world.
 It is the Quran

-The only catch is you have to appreciate the linguistic miracle in the Quran you have to understand it’s original language which is Arabic.
+The only catch is you can only appreciate the linguistic miracle in the Quran, if you understand it’s original language which is Arabic.
 And a special kind of Arabic, not standard or colloquial Arabic it has to be classical Arabic.

 Reviving a Lost Art

 Then came Nouman Khan and he basically nails it.
 He explains the linguistic miracles in such a way that,, we all can feel, experience and most importantly in way that we can relate.
 The Divine speech basically took the Muslim world by storm.